denysdovhan/learnyoubash/exercises/if_conditional_statement/problem.en.md

-Like in other languages, Bash conditionals let us decide to perform an action or not.
+Like in other languages, Bash conditionals let us decide whether to perform an action or not.
 The result is determined by evaluating an expression, which should be enclosed in `[[ ]]`.

-Conditional expression may contain `&&` and `||` operator, which are _AND_ and _OR_ accordingly.
-Beside this, there many [other handy expression](https://github.com/denysdovhan/bash-handbook#primary-and-combining-expressions).
+Conditional expression may contain `&&` and `||` operators, which are _AND_ and _OR_ respectively.
+Beside this, there are many [other handy expressions](https://github.com/denysdovhan/bash-handbook#primary-and-combining-expressions).

-Before we start, consider what is primaries.
+Before we start, let's see what primaries are.

 ### Primary and combining expressions

 Expressions enclosed inside `[[ ]]` (or `[ ]` for `sh`) are called **test commands** or **primaries**.
 These expressions help us to indicate results of a conditional.
 In the tables below, we are using `[ ]`, because it works for `sh` too.
 Here is an answer about [the difference between double and single square brackets in bash](http://serverfault.com/a/52050).

-**Working with file system:**
+**Working with the file system:**

 | Primary       | Meaning                                                      |
 | :-----------: | :----------------------------------------------------------- |